Planning your perfect Oregon road trip

 Make accommodation reservations

 You will likely stay around a lot of small towns, especially on the coast.
 Making reservations ahead of time for your accommodations is key.
-There is a not a wide selection of hotels.
+There is not a wide selection of hotels.
 Some coastal towns only have motels.
 You might also consider Airbnb rentals or campsites.
 I slept in a campervan at established campsites or wild camping spots.
-I didn’t have any problems finding places on the spot, but Crater Lake and Cannon Beach tend to be busy destinations, especially in summer months.
+I didn’t have any problems finding places on the spot, but Crater Lake and Cannon Beach tend to be busy destinations, especially in the summer months.

 Expect moody weather

 The weather in Oregon is quite moody.
 Be prepared to experience rain, fog, and sunshine—sometimes in the same day.
 Don’t be discouraged by fog, as it tends to move quickly by the coastline and in the mountains, and some amazing views will await you.
-Bring an umbrella, along with sunscreen and sunglasses because you never know which will come in handy.
+Bring an umbrella, along with sunscreen and sunglasses, because you never know which will come in handy.

 Sisters Rock State Park in Oregon